Andy Cohen Is A ‘Nervous Wreck’ And Can’t Sleep After Becoming New Dad, Per ‘Radar’

 Yesterday, Cohen posted a photo of himself and baby Benjamin Allen, who was born at 9 pounds 2 ounces at 6:35 p.m. on January 4, 2019.
 He also told fans that he had chosen the name after his grandfather.

-Celebrities from Naomi Campbell and Kelly Ripa to Mariah Carey and Billy Eichner, along with fellow Bravo stars like Tom Sandoval and Padman Lakshmi wished the new father blessing and luck on his post.
+Celebrities from Naomi Campbell and Kelly Ripa to Mariah Carey and Billy Eichner, along with fellow Bravo stars like Tom Sandoval and Padman Lakshmi, wished the new father blessing and luck on his post.

 Despite the fact that the new dad probably has his hands full, Watch What Happens Live with Andy Cohen isn’t going anywhere.
 Next week, the show will air pre-taped episodes, according to Page Six.
 After that, the show will return to its normal live format.
 Cohen also moved the show from New York to Los Angeles for four weeks in anticipation of his son’s arrival.